 1. Ideators vs. implementors

 Are you working “in” your business or “on” your business?
 Are you still working on ideation or are you actually building an innovation ecosystem supporting the management and the entire company to scale up?
-When it comes to proper innovation management, we see more elements in the process than effective and efficient ideation.
+When it comes to end-to-end innovation management, we see more elements in the process than effective and efficient ideation.

 But how do you find out where you are right now and where to head in the future?
 You might want to take a step back.

 A good starting point to better understand your industry and the opportunities it offers are the Four States of Disruption.
-The matrix offers an index measuring an industry’s current level of disruption and the susceptibility to future disruption.
+The matrix offers an index measuring an industry’s current level of disruption and susceptibility to future disruption.
 It also defines where innovation management in certain industries may go in the future and can help you to think of strategic actions to take next.